allytrope/shapeshift/README.md

 ## Premise
 Polyhedra can be manipulated using operations to generate new polyhedra.

-Shapeshift utilizes an operation called rectification, which constructs new vertices from midpoints.
+Curently implemented operations are [rectification](https://en.wikipedia.org/wiki/Rectification_(geometry)), which constructs new vertices from midpoints, and [truncation](https://en.wikipedia.org/wiki/Truncation_(geometry)), which creates new faces at each vertex.
-These resulting polyhedra are observed in 3D rotation and provide details on vertices, edges, and faces.
+Shapeshift displays these resulting polyhedra in 3D rotation and provides details on vertices, edges, and faces.
-More info on rectification can be found on the [Wikipedia page](https://en.wikipedia.org/wiki/Rectification_(geometry)).

 Additional features are expected to expand the toolbox of operations including stellation and creating duals.
 Such buttons in the GUI are currently nonfunctional.